isomerpages/nlb-biblioasia/_holding-area/Belacan: Caviar? Or Vile and Disgusting?.md

 ‘Oh!
 Master, that is trassi.’

-‘*Trassi*?
-What is trassi, in the name of goodness!’
+‘Trassi?
+What is *trassi*, in the name of goodness!’

 ‘Good for eating, master; –in stew.’